nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Viewing detailed information about student
+1. Viewing detailed information of a student using a student's name
+   1. Prerequisites: There exists a student in CsBook with the name `David Li`and no student with the name `Bryan Cheong`.
+   1. Test case: `viewstudent David Li`<br>
+      Expected:  A pop-up is shown saying that the student has been successfully displayed.
+A detailed view of the student is displayed.
+The student's name, group, telegram handle and email is displayed on the top left corner of the display.
+      Notes about the student is displayed on the bottom left corner of the display.
+A list of the student's assessments is displayed on the right.
+   1. Test case: `viewstudent Bryan Cheong`<br>
+      Expected: A pop-up is shown saying that the student `Bryan Cheong` does not exist.

+### Adding an assessment to a student
+1. Adds an assessment for a student in the CSBook.
+   1. Prerequisites: List all students and groups using the `list` command.
+Multiple students in the list.
+   1. Test case: `addassessment 0 a/Finals s/13/30`<br>

+### Deleting a group

+1. Deleting a group

+  1. Prerequisites: List all students and groups using the `list` command.
+Multiple groups in the list.

+  1. Test case: `delete 1`<br>
+     Expected: First student is deleted from the list.
+Details of the deleted student shown in the status message.
+Timestamp in the status bar is updated.

+  1. Test case: `delete 0`<br>
+     Expected: No student is deleted.
+Error details shown in the status message.
+Status bar remains the same.

+  1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+     Expected: Similar to previous.